tkuester/uc3a3-xplained-templates/README.md

 * Download the avr32 toolchain and header files for linux [here](http://www.atmel.com/tools/atmelavrtoolchainforlinux.aspx)
 * Download the ASF [here](http://www.atmel.com/tools/avrsoftwareframework.aspx)
 * Extract all three downloads to ~/atmel or /opt
-* Symlink or move the headers into the toolchain
+* Symlink or move the headers into the toolchain (see below)
-* Add the avr32 toolchain to your path
+* Add the avr32 toolchain to your path with setup\_env.sh
-* Install dfu-programmer (Ubuntu 12.04 has this in their repos)
+* Install [dfu-programmer](http://dfu-programmer.sourceforge.net/) (Ubuntu 12.04 has this in their repos)
-* Add an entry in udev for the uc3a3 board, so you don't need to run sudo
+* Add an entry in udev for the uc3a3 board so you don't need to run sudo.
+Restart udev

 Dev Environment Layout
 ----------------------